-- A ClinicalDocument or QUPC_IN043100UV SHALL contain templateId/@root containing the value 1.3.6.1.4.1.19376.1.5.3.1.1.24.1 to assert conformance to this template. - 2.
-The ClinicalDocument SHALL also conform to the Medical Documents (PCC TF-2:6.3.1.1) template (templateId: 1.3.6.1.4.1.19376.1.5.3.1.1.1).
+- 1.3.6.1.4.1.19376.1.5.3.1.1.24.1 to assert conformance to this template. - 2.
+The ClinicalDocument MAY also conform to the Medical Documents (PCC TF-2:6.3.1.1) template (templateId: 1.3.6.1.4.1.19376.1.5.3.1.1.1).

 3. This profile applies to clinical documents created using the IHE PCC Technical Framework.
 The content of a ClinicalDocument or QUPC_IN043100UV element conforming to this profile will assert conformance to the profile.
-It must include a

-1180 reconciliation act for each section containing common observations, diagnostic results, problems, allergies, medications, immunizations, and professional services; or in sections referring to care providers and caregivers.
+Actors implementing the Reconciliation Content Option must include a reconciliation act for each section containing common observations, diagnostic results, problems, allergies, medications, immunizations, and professional services; or in sections referring to care providers and caregivers.
 Note, this means that at a minimum, at least one section containing any of these data elements must be reconciled according to the requirements of this profile.

-Narrative content in document sections containing 1185 reconciliation acts SHALL contain a narrative indication of who reconciled the reported information in the section and when.
+- 4. Narrative content in document sections containing these reconciliation acts SHALL contain a text element that: - a.
+Contains who reconciled the reported information in the section

-- a.
-The narrative SHALL appear in the text element of the section in which the reconciled data appears. - b.
-This narrative SHALL be referenced by the reconciliation act as described in section 6.3.4.E.1 below. - 4.
+- b.
+Contains when the information was reconciled - c.
+Is referenced by the reconciliation act as described in Section 6.3.4.E.1 below. - 5.
 Reconciliation acts for care providers or caregivers SHALL appear in the text element of the Care Plan section